Science of People - Logo

 #15 Rotating Refreshments

-Instead of grabbing the same boring snacks on your way into the office, assign meeting refreshments to your team members.
+Instead of grabbing the same boring snacks, assign meeting refreshments to team members on a rotating basis.

-Keep a calendar of all the food brought over the year and vote for the best at your annual holiday party.
-Plan to give a food card or a restaurant gift certificate to the winner.
+Keep a calendar of all the food brought over the year.
+Vote for the best at your annual holiday party.
+Give a food card or restaurant gift certificate to the winner as a reward.

 Special Tip: Invite people to bring their favorite childhood snack and share why they loved it.